AMES Type 80: Exercise Ardent

 To gain familiarity with the design, and to compare its performance with earlier systems, TRE built a second experimental set.
 This used an example of the new antenna mounted back-to-back with the original Type 14 antenna on a Type 16 turntable.

 The system was operational in October 1952 and took part in that year's air war-games, Exercise Ardent.
 Ardent was, by far, the largest air exercise carried out since the war.
 RAF Bomber Command carried out a total of 2,000 sorties, met by 5,500 sorties by RAF Fighter Command.
 At its peak, the rate of sorties matched that of the Battle of Britain.

-Green Garlic proved to give "outstanding results", however it also demonstrated that the ROTOR network's limited coverage over northern Scotland provided a "back door" route that allowed bombers to elude the fighters.
-As a result of Ardent, and the additional concerns expressed by the Admiralty that this route could be used to mine western ports, an order for an additional eight Stage IA radars was placed in February 1953.
+Green Garlic proved to give "outstanding results" and was a highlight of the exercise.
+But Ardent also demonstrated that ROTOR's limited coverage over northern Scotland provided a "back door" route that allowed bombers to elude the fighters.
+Concerns expressed by the Admiralty that this route could be used to mine western ports led an order for an additional eight Stage IA radars in February 1953.
 These would be placed in Scotland, the Shetland Islands, and Northern Ireland.
 A new sector operations centre in Inverness would handle traffic in this area.
 This expansion became known as ROTOR Phase III.

 This change results in some confusing terminology.
 Originally, ROTOR was to be in two phases, describing both the expansion of the network and its upgrading with the new radars.
-However, the Stage IA radar would now be used with ROTOR Phase II and III, while the original Stage II radar was no longer associated with any of ROTOR's phases.
+Now the Stage IA radar would be used with ROTOR Phase II and III, while the original Stage II radar was no longer associated with any of ROTOR's phases.